Despotism: History

+At the same time, the term was used to imply tyrannical rule.
 The United States Declaration of Independence accused King George III of "a long train of abuses and usurpations, pursuing invariably the same Object, evinc[ing] a design to reduce [the people] under absolute Despotism".
+Nowadays, "despotism" can refer to any absolutist or dictatorial regime or leader that uses their power in a cruel manner.